weszuidema/Assignment_03/README.md

 }
 ```

-## Multiple comparisons and F-test
+## Multiple comparisons and the F-test

 ```r